CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 * ``runtimePlatform`` - Runtime platform or script interpreter dependencies (for example: Java 8, Python 3.10).
 Use the property multiple times if specifying multiple platforms.
 * ``operatingSystem`` - Operating systems supported (for example: Linux, macOS 10.6, Android, Windows 11).
 Use the property multiple times if specifying multiple operating systems.
 You *MUST NOT* add any operating systems that are only supported via virtualisation.
 * ``browserRequirements`` - Specifies browser requirements in human-readable text.
 For example, 'requires HTML5 support'.
 Used for software that is served as a web application.
+* ``permissions`` - Specifies permission requirements on the host OS in human-readable text.
+For example, 'requires camera access'.
+Used for software that is served as a web or mobile application.

 These schema.org properties are first and foremost meant to be informative to the user rather than machine-actionable.
 It is up to the software developer to determine how specific to be.